moshiur1412/QuickCMS/README.md

 ## Technologies and libraries

-- VSCode Editor
-- ES6+ Syntax
-- Async /Await
-- React Hooks
-- Redux With DevTools
-- Json Web Tokens (JWT)
+- Laravel 5+, PHP 7+.
-- Postman HTTP Client
+- HTTP Client for JSON API.
-- Mongoose / MongoDB / Atlas
-- Bcrypt Password Hashing
-- Heroku & Git Depeloyment
-- Node v10.16.3, NPM v6.9.0.
+- Bootstrap, SCSS, and default level layouts.
+- MySQL for local, PgSQL for Heroku.
+- jQuery, Ajax for validation and verification.

 ## Further Development